The Holy Spirit is Father’s very personal gift for His children.

 Sometimes it is not easy to acknowledge and accept the truth!

 Truth can be painful at times because it can be a form of chastisement.
 Yet, if we will choose the way of God’s truth in the hidden part of our heart — that is, in our reasoning skills within ourselves — then that choice will yield the peaceable fruit of righteousness (Hebrews 12:11).

 Yahuwah is always working within us to bring us further into knowing His love.
 Choosing truth will always bring us into a greater understanding of God’s Word.
 Choosing the truth of Yahuwah’s written Word will always be good for us, even if the choice seems difficult, uncomfortable, or painful.

 Choosing to be truthful to ourselves will often be the pathway of humility and self-denial!
 But this is also the pathway of receiving Father’s enabling grace (Psalms 138:6; Proverbs 3:34; James 4:6):

 - The way of Yahuwah [the LORD] is strength to the upright.
 (Proverbs 10:29a)

-- God resisteth the proud, but giveth grace unto the humble.
+- God resists the proud, but gives grace unto the humble.
 (James 4:6b)